Cultured Guru Logo

 Using Brown Butter in Sugar Cookies

 Brown butter, also known as beurre noisette, is a magical ingredient that elevates the flavor of sugar cookies to a whole new level.
-When you gently cook the butter until it turns a rich, nutty brown, it undergoes a transformative process known as the Maillard reaction, where the milk solids in the butter caramelize and develop a complex, deep flavor profile.
+It’s basically the only butter I want in cookies these days.
+When you gently cook the butter until it turns a rich, nutty brown, it undergoes a transformative process known as the Maillard reaction, in which the milk solids caramelize and develop a complex, deep flavor profile.

 The most important part to remember when using browned butter is to allow it to cool to room temperature before you use it in the recipe.
 If you dip a finger in the butter, it should not feel warm at all.